release date: Feb. 17, 2017

 Track highlights: 1.
 "God Bless Ohio" (4 / 5) - 2.
 "Chili Lemon Peanuts" - 3.
 "Philadelphia Cop" - 4.
 "The Highway Song" - 8.
 "Butch Lullaby" - 9.
 "Stranger Than Paradise" - 11.
 "Bergen to Trondheim" - 12.
 "I Love Portugal" - 16.
 "I Love You Forever and Beyond Eternity"

 In terms of style and on the surface it comes much as usual in an alt. folk and singer / songwriter setting, but you also find various elements from other styles that Kozelek is influenced by.
 We hear traces of hip-hop, funk, indie rock, punk rock, and passages with spoken word, where Kozelek opens up about something sounding as an endless reading from his own diary.
-It's basically The Fall, Hüsker Dü, Pixies, Mark Eitzel, Arcade Fire, Johnny Cash, and many more - in the same pot, and without being completely structureless, but let's just conclude by saying it presents natural challenges from a listener's perspective.
+It's basically The Fall, Hüsker Dü, Pixies, Mark Eitzel, Arcade Fire, Johnny Cash, and many more - all in the same pot, and without being completely structureless, but let's just conclude by saying it presents natural challenges from a listener's perspective.

 Common as Light and Love... is a strong album and one of Kozelek's better.
-There are flaws, peculiar passages and unconventional structures, but overall, it's mostly a joy where you may encounter fun detours, weird existences and slightly hidden beauty.
+There are flaws, peculiar passages and unconventional structures, but overall, it's mostly a joy where you may encounter funny detours, weird existences and slightly hidden beauty.

 Recommended.